dekuNukem/duckyPad/getting_started.md

 ### Don't forget to save!

-* Press the `Save` button to save the changes to SD card.
+* Press the `Save` button to save the changes.
 It might take a few seconds.

 ![Alt text](resources/pics/app/save.png)